beetbox/pyacoustid/README.rst

   Multiple artists are joined by join phrases, as displayed on the web page.
   A new (pure-Python) function compares two Chromaprint fingerprints for similarity.
+  Search more shared-library locations for the Chromaprint library on Windows.

 1.2.3
   Fix the signedness of numbers returned from